 Most, if not all, business buying decisions are tied to a business objective which is usually tied to increasing profit.
-If your product or service cannot be tied to making the business better in your buyer’s eye, it won’t matter if you are offering a time machine at 50% off.
+If your product or service cannot be tied to making the business better in your buyer’s eyes, it won’t matter if you offer a time machine at 50% off.

 So why don’t more salespeople take the time to learn what the business objectives are?
 I believe the answer lies in their discomfort or not understanding how.
 Talk to your manager about this, but here is a little help.

 Here’s what I witnessed during a shadow call with a rep. The prospect wanted us to show her a reason to be interested.
 She didn’t have a determined need and was not currently shopping for a new phone system but was willing to learn.
 The salesperson was good at asking questions about what they liked or disliked about their system, but there was not much emotion in her responses.
 I sensed we needed to learn more about her business, so I asked, “What has been a key factor in your 50-year success, and how have you remained competitive against the big box stores?”
 This got her juices flowing about the evil big box stores, and she said, “More personalized customer service.”She shared a bit more, but the most important factor was “customer service.”

 She then explained how she spent some big dollars upgrading store infrastructures.
 She was excited about her new investment and shared how it would pay off over time (20 years, based on her calculations).